 The caregiver to the children of an incarcerated parent may be the offender's spouse, unmarried partner, parent, grandparent, sibling, friend, or foster family.
-No matter what bond, a positive working relationship between the caregiver and the incarcerated parent is needed to build healthy communication between the incarcerated parent and the children.
+No matter what bond, a positive working relationship between you and the caregiver is needed to build healthy communication between the you and your children.

-Because of the separation, both the incarcerated parent and the child's caregiver face many changes in their relationship.
-You and the child may feel shame or made to somehow feel responsible.
-At times, you may feel like you are "doing time" just like the offender.
-While you may worry about taking care of the offender, you must first care for yourself and your family.
+Because of the incarceration, both you and the child's caregiver face many changes.
+The caregiver and the child may feel shame or somehow feel responsible.
+At times, they may feel like they are "doing time" just like you.
+While the caregiver may worry about the inmate, she must first take care of herself and the family.

-In Staying Connected and Staying Strong: A Handbook for Families and Friends of Those Incarcerated in Minnesota State Correctional Facilities, the Council on Crime and Justice and the Minnesota Department of Corrections give this advice to the spouses/partners and parents of incarcerated family members.
+In Staying Connected and Staying Strong: A Handbook for Families and Friends of Those Incarcerated in Minnesota State Correctional Facilities, the Council on Crime and Justice and the Minnesota Department of Corrections give advice to the spouses/partners and parents of incarcerated family members.
 We adapted their materials in the next three sections of this handbook.